jorgecarleitao/arrow2/README.md

 [API docs](https://jorgecarleitao.github.io/arrow2/main/docs/arrow2)
 for a detailed documentation of each of its APIs.

-## 2023-04-12: Deprecation Notice
+# 2023-04-12: Deprecation Notice

-Development has been merged with [Apache Arrow Rust (arrow-rs)], see [#arrow1176] and [#1429].
+This crate is feature complete and is no longer actively maintained.
+See [Apache Arrow Rust (arrow-rs)] for an actively maintained implementation of Apache Arrow.
+More details can be found on [#arrow1176] and [#1429].
+If you are interested in helping to maintain this crate, please raise an issue or discussion in this repo.

-The arrow2 codebase will continue to be maintained, at least in the short-term, to allow time for codebases to be migrated, however, codebases are encouraged to migrate to using [arrow-rs] sooner rather than later.
+This crate will likely have minimal maintenance and several more minor releases to help users transition but there is no specific plan for the future.

 Recent versions of arrow2 provide [interoperability] with [arrow-rs] to facilitate incremental migration.
-Feel free to raise any issues that arise from such migration, functionality, performance or otherwise, in the [Apache Arrow Issue Tracker].
+Please feel free to raise issues or contribute pull requests that arise from migration, in the [Apache Arrow Issue Tracker].

 [interoperability]: https://github.com/jorgecarleitao/arrow2/pull/1446